Reactive-Extensions/rx.disposables/doc/serialdisposable.md

 ## Usage ##

-The follow example shows the basic usage of an SerialDisposable.
+The follow example shows the basic usage of a `SerialDisposable`.

 ```js
 const serialDisposable = new SerialDisposable();